THE WYNDHAM AND WYNDHAM GARDEN LAKE BUENA VISTA

 At ~290 square feet, these rooms are larger than standard rooms in Disney’s value resorts, but smaller than those in its moderate resorts.
 Bath sizes are comparable to those at the values, and the living area is about 30 square feet larger than the values, and 15 square feet smaller than the moderates.

-All in–excepting the full beds, which are being replaced with queens at the values (Pop Century is done, and All-Star Movies almost done)–these Wyndham Garden rooms are more livable than Disney’s value resorts, and a step below accommodations in its moderates.
+All in–excepting the full beds, which are being replaced with queens at the values–these Wyndham Garden rooms are more livable than Disney’s value resorts, and a step below accommodations in its moderates.

 DINING AT THE WYNDHAM AND WYNDHAM GARDEN LAKE BUENA VISTA